What's Holding You Back?

 Desire is defined as: A wish or longing; a request or petition; the object of longing

-Disgust is defined as: to offend the moral sense of; cause extreme dislike or revulsion in; a strong distaste
+Disgust is defined as: an offence to the senses; extreme dislike or revulsion; a strong distaste

 We tend to change our current conditions only when:

-- it is creating a high degree of physical pain that we believe we can alleviate,
+• it is creating mental, emotional or physical pain that we believe we can alleviate,

-- when we are disgusted enough with the current situation to find it completely unacceptable or
+• we are disgusted enough with the current situation to find it completely unacceptable

-- when we desire something so intensely that we are willing to endure the effort it takes to achieve it.
+• we desire something so intensely that we are willing to endure the discomfort of change required and make the effort to achieve it.

 What in your life has become unacceptable?